dagrejs/dagre-d3/README.md

 These scripts include everything you need to use dagre-d3.
 See Using Dagre below for details.

+### Bower

+We publish releases of dagre-d3 to bower.
+To get a list of the current releases available, use:

+    $ bower info dagre-d3

+You can then install a version of dagre-d3 with this command:

+    $ bower install dagre-d3#version

 ### NPM Install

 Before installing this library you need to install the [npm package manager].